|In Memory of Our Friend, Todd Schafer

 “To Where You Are” by Josh Groban.
 Todd had trouble finding the sheet music for the song and I remember him calling me

 directly from Willis Music Store to give him a better description of the song I wanted.
-To make a long story short, Todd pulled
+To make a long story short, Todd

-singing songs other than the National Anthem.
+capable of singing songs other than the National Anthem.

 |The Crooners were Todd’s moments in the spotlight.
 Once annually he put on a